Create an async analysis task

 Default: 0.2 Min: 0 Max: 1

-The maximum number of tokens to generate.
-The allowed range depends on the model:
+The maximum response length, in tokens.
+The allowed range depends on the model and analysis mode:

 Controls the response format.
 When you omit this parameter, you receive unstructured text.

-• json_schema: Return structured JSON that conforms to your schema.
+json_schema: Return structured JSON that conforms to your schema.segment_definitions: Extract timestamped metadata with custom fields from your video.
+Requiresmodel_nameset topegasus1.5andanalysis_modeset totime_based_metadata.

 Minimum duration for each extracted segment, in seconds.
-Set this to prevent the model from creating very short segments.
+Set this value to enforce a minimum segment length.
 Requires model_name set to pegasus1.5 and analysis_mode set to time_based_metadata.
+Mutually exclusive with response_format.segment_definitions[].time_ranges.

 Min: 2

 Maximum duration for each extracted segment, in seconds.
-Set this to break long continuous sections into shorter segments.
+Set this value to split long continuous sections into shorter segments.
 Must be greater than or equal to min_segment_duration.
 Requires model_name set to pegasus1.5 and analysis_mode set to time_based_metadata.
+Mutually exclusive with response_format.segment_definitions[].time_ranges.

 Min: 2